kellianoy/devopslabs/README.md

 kubectl create namespace devops
 ```

+As we only have one, we will keep on using default.

 * First, we need to label the desired namespace of our kubernetes cluster as **istio-injection**, for istio to know which pods to implement the envoy proxies on.
-To do this, we have the command `kubectl label namespace devops istio-injection=enabled`.
-To confirm it worked properly, we can show `kubectl get ns devops --show-labels`.
+To do this, we have the command `kubectl label namespace default istio-injection=enabled`.
+To confirm it worked properly, we can show `kubectl get ns default --show-labels`.
 Great, everything is here.

 ```
 kubectl label namespace devops istio-injection=enabled